 Nancy retired in 2004 from commercial real estate, leasing office space in downtown Jacksonville for 15 years.

-She is Coordinator of the Compassion in Action initiative of Compassionate St. Augustine, which provides educational and advocacy programs for prison and criminal justice reform, and she facilitates Alternatives to Violence Project (AVP) workshops for the boys at the St. Johns Youth Academy, the juvenile detention facility in St. Augustine.
-She and her husband David are members of the St. Vincent de Paul Society in St. Augustine and do home visits to clients in need of financial assistance.
-They have been married for 23 years.
-She has 3 grown children and 6 beautiful grandsons.
+She was Coordinator of the Compassion in Action initiative of Compassionate St. Augustine for 6 years, which provided educational and advocacy programs for prison and criminal justice reform, and she facilitated Alternatives to Violence Project (AVP) workshops for the boys at the St. Johns Youth Academy, the juvenile detention facility in St. Augustine.
+She and her husband David are members of the St. Vincent de Paul Society in St. Augustine which aids clients in need of financial assistance.
+They have been the Justice Coordinators for the Sisters of St. Joseph of St. Augustine for the past 3 years.
+Nancy and David have been married for 29 years.
+She has 3 grown children and 8beautiful grandsons.